Asset purchase programmes

 The Bank of Lithuania, like the other euro area national central banks and the ECB, applies a uniform practise when announcing the results of purchases under the PSPP.
 On a weekly basis, the Eurosystem publishes the aggregate book value of the securities held under the PSPP, on a monthly basis – the amounts and weighted average residual maturities by issuer residence.

 Reverse auctions of the public sector purchase programme

 We purchase Republic of Lithuania government securities under the PSPP by conducting reverse auctions, sometimes – bilateral transactions.
 This initiative was approved by the Governing Council of the ECB after it assessed the results of the auctions conducted on a trial basis by the Bank of Lithuania, Banque de France and De Nederlandsche Bank in October–December 2015.

-The Bank of Lithuania’s auctions are open to its monetary policy counterparties and usually take place on Thursdays.
-Results of the PSPP auctions are available on the Bank of Lithuania website (161 KB ).
+The Bank of Lithuania’s auctions are open to its monetary policy counterparties that are used for the investment of euro-denominated investment portfolios.
+In the APP reinvestment phase, the auctions are conducted at least once a month, while usually they take place on Thursdays on a weekly basis.
+Results of the PSPP auctions are available on the Bank of Lithuania website (165.5 KB ).